skauddy755/Cognitive-Psychology/NOTES/Memory - Retention and Retrieval.md

 - A general interpretation of these results would seem to be that:
 	- new explicit memories are formed in the hippocampus;
 	- but with experience, this information is transferred to the cortex.
-	- That is why hippocampal damage does not eliminate old memories formed before the damage
+	- That is why *hippocampal damage does not eliminate old memories* formed before the damage

 ## Procedural Memory
+---

+***Procedural learning is another type of implicit learning and is supported by the basal ganglia***